Please adhere to the following guidelines. If you have any questions please contact submissions@JHOPonline.com.

-Title page: Include a proper title at the beginning of the article, and list the names, titles, and affiliations of all authors.
+Title page: Include a proper title at the beginning of the article, and list the names, titles, affiliations, and degrees of all authors.
 Also list the name, address, telephone number, and e-mail address of the corresponding author.
 List all funding sources for the study/article.

-Abstract: Articles must include an abstract (200-350 words) that describes the main objectives of the article, why this article is important, and what it adds to the literature.
+Abstract: Articles must include an abstract (200-350 words) that describes the main objective of the article, why this article is important to hematology oncology pharmacists, and what it adds to the current literature.

 Original Research/Practical Issues in Pharmacy Management: The abstract must include: Background, Objective, Methods, Results, and Conclusion.

 Symptom Management Overview: Describe the symptom(s) of the condition, the etiology, and treatment options.
 Minimum 1 Table, maximum 3.

 Text: The entire text must be provided as a double-spaced Word file and all pages numbered consecutively.
-Cite any graphic elements (tables, figures, appendix) consecutively in the text, but place actual tables/figures at the end of the article, after the references.
+Cite any graphic elements (Tables, Figures, Appendix) consecutively in the text, but place actual tables/figures/appendix at the end of the article, after the references.
 Limit the length of the text to approximately 3500 words (excluding references, tables, and figures).

-Conclusion: The conclusion is not a summary of the article.
-Rather, it should add something new to the article, a point of view or comments related to the rationale for the article and what the article adds to the literature.
+Conclusion: The conclusion should add something new to the article, a point of view or comments related to the rationale for the article and what the article adds to the literature, not a summary of the article.

 Tables and figures: Minimum 1, maximum 6 tables and figures combined.
 Exceptions: Case Report: Minimum 1 Table/Figure.
 Symptom Management Overview: Minimum 1 Table, Maximum 3.
 Additional items can be posted online as an Appendix.
 Cite all figures, tables, algorithms, and other graphics in the text, but place the graphic elements at the end of the article, after the references.
 Type all tables and all figure heads and captions in the Word document.

-Figures and other images (excluding tables) must also be provided as individual graphic files, saved at high resolution (300 dpi), as jpg or pdf file.
+Figures and other images (excluding tables) must also be provided as individual graphic files, saved at high resolution (300 dpi), as a jpg or pdf file.
 Attach an individual file for each image.
 Images not saved appropriately will delay the peer-review process significantly.
 For help with images, please contact Info@JHOPonline.com.